 My name is Paola Pilnik [pronouns: daddy/daddy’s] and I'm a gender-bending, accordion-playing, theater maker and storyteller.
 As a performer, musician, writer, and director I aim to provoke audiences through satirizing current politics and subverting the norm.

 In 2018 I relocated to Europe: first to the Czech Republic and then to Berlin.
-I’m currently a performer in the Political Voice Institute at the Maxim Gorki Theater, and developing Melpomene - a devised project which will be in residency at Theaterlabor Bielefeld in August 2020.
-You can also see me performing regularly in bars and clubs as Mojo, the Sword Swallower of Switzerland - as part of the Drag King collective Venus Boys.
+In 2020 was in the ensemble of the Political Voice Institute at the Maxim Gorki Theater and received a flausen+ Young Artists in Residency fellowship.
+With support from Fonds Darstellende Künste, I'm developing my solo performance 27 Club, and will be in residency at Goyki3 in Poland later this year to write the pilot of an original dystopic queer Spaghetti Western TV series.
+You can also see me performing regularly in bars and clubs as Mojo, the Sword Swallower of Switzerland - part of the Drag King collective Venus Boys.

 Check out my upcoming performances here.